Mike Hessman: Professional career

 On December 8, 2009, Hessman signed a minor league deal with the New York Mets.
 The Mets assigned Hessman to the Triple-A Buffalo Bisons, where he hit .274 with 18 home runs and 58 RBI in 64 games.
 He also appeared in 32 games for the Mets in 2010, mostly as a pinch-hitter, and batted .127 with one home run and six RBI.

 On November 10, 2010, Hessman was outrighted by the Mets, but refused the assignment and became a free agent.
 Hessman signed with the Orix Buffaloes of Nippon Professional Baseball for the 2011 season.
 He appeared in 48 games for Orix, batting .192 with 6 home runs and 14 RBI.
 In 2012, Hessman played with the Oklahoma City RedHawks, Triple-A affiliate of the Houston Astros, and hit .231 with 35 home runs and 78 RBI in 123 games.

 In late November 2012, the Cincinnati Reds signed Hessman to a minor league deal.
 He was assigned to the Triple-A Louisville Bats, and played the entire 2013 season with the team, batting .240 with 25 home runs and 56 RBI.
 Hessman rejoined the Tigers organization in late 2013, and on June 30, 2014, while playing with Toledo, hit his 259th International League home run, setting the career record for that league.
 Hessman hit .248 in 116 games with Toledo that season, along with 28 home runs and 64 RBI.
 In the offseason, he played in 14 games for the Tigres de Aragua of the Venezuelan Winter League, as well as 6 games for the Tomateros de Culiacán of the Mexican Pacific Winter League.

 On August 3, 2015, while playing for the Mud Hens, Hessman hit his 433rd career home run – a grand slam – off Dustin McGowan of the Lehigh Valley IronPigs, setting a new minor league baseball record for the most home runs in a career, surpassing the 78-year-old record set by Buzz Arlett of the Oakland Oaks in 1937.
 Hessman is one of only six players in history to hit over 400 home runs in the minor leagues.

 On November 28, 2015, Hessman announced his retirement.

-Post-playing career
+Coaching career

 On December 3, 2015, Hessman was named the hitting coach for the Short-Season A Connecticut Tigers for the 2016 season.
 He was named the hitting coach for the Class A West Michigan Whitecaps for the 2017 season, and coached the Mesa Solar Sox of the Arizona Fall League after the regular season.
 In 2018, Hessman was the hitting coach for the Erie SeaWolves.
 Hessman served as a hitting coach for the Toledo Mud Hens beginning with the 2019 season.
 On June 12, 2021, Hessman was promoted to assistant hitting coach for the Detroit Tigers.
+Hessman went back to being the hitting coach for the Toledo Mud Hens in the beginning of the 2023 season.